A look at COVID-19 vaccinations in Canada on Feb. 13, 2021

-There were 3,510 new vaccines delivered to the provinces and territories for a total of 1,313,225 doses delivered so far.
-The provinces and territories have used 93.02 per cent of their available vaccine supply.
+There were no new vaccines delivered to the provinces and territories for a total of 1,313,225 doses delivered so far.
+The provinces and territories have used 95.41 per cent of their available vaccine supply.

 Please note that Newfoundland, P.E.I., Nova Scotia, New Brunswick and the territories typically do not report on a daily basis.